 Public lands are maintained for specific reasons ranging from high impact recreation to conservation.
-In the maritime provinces, forests have been cut to allow for roads, energy infrastructure, buildings, open lawn areas, boat ramps, and vistas.
+In the Canadian Maritimes, forests and grasslands have been cut and altered to allow for roads, energy infrastructure, buildings, open lawn areas, boat ramps, and vistas.
 These other lands can provide benefits to pollinator when managed correctly.
 Pollinators are encouraged by timed mowing, opening tree canopies, and planting of native flowers.
 Less disturbed natural areas can be augmented with plantings of native plant species.
-Existing plantings around buildings and parking areas should be evaluated to determine if pollinatorfriendly plants can be substituted or added to attract and support pollinators.
+Existing plantings around buildings and parking areas should be evaluated to determine if pollinator-friendly plants can be substituted or added to attract and support pollinators.
 Public land managers have a unique opportunity to use their plantings as an education tool to help others understand the importance of pollinators in the environment through signs, brochures, and public programs.

 In an effort to increase populations of pollinators the land manager can: